 Raw food recipes often present challenge with texture, especially when trying to make them low calorie & low fat.

-Try vegan raw cooking and baking with Agar powder as a hero ingredient in your pantry!
+For vegan raw cooking and baking, Agar powder will be a hero ingredient in your pantry, if you are not already using it!
 Agar, the jelly product produced by many red sea vegetables, is available in a powdered format and can be used in so many different ways to make plant based baking and cooking a breeze.

 Agar can be used in raw food recipes, it can replace egg or gelatin in baking, cooking or preserves.
 If you’re vegan, vegetarian, plant-based, have allergies or food intolerances, or you’re just looking or a great new ingredient, agar is a total gamechanger with many uses in the kitchen!